Multi-objective Bayesian Optimisation of Spinodoid Cellular Structures for Crush Energy Absorption: Results

 Fig.~\ref{fig:pareto_optimal_solutions}(a) illustrates the set of Pareto-optimal solutions derived from the qNEHVI method.
 The Pareto front includes 78 designs, each contributing uniquely to the overall hypervolume, Fig.~\ref{fig:pareto_optimal_solutions}(b) maps the rescaled Pareto-optimal points onto the original normalised objective plane, also displaying the initial dataset for comparison.
 Compared to the initial dataset, the MOBO method has identified several optimal designs that exhibit reduced PF while preserving the EA capability.
 Moreover, qNEHVI has uncovered previously undiscovered optimal points at the higher end of the EA range, particularly in the upper-right region of the normalised PF-EA graph.
 Six optimal points were selected to demonstrate the robustness of these designs, with Fig.~\ref{fig:pareto_optimal_solutions}(c) showcasing the generated topologies, featuring various microstructures with differing relative densities.
 The F-D behaviour of each selected design under compression is plotted in Fig.~\ref{fig:pareto_optimal_solutions}(d), revealing distinct performance characteristics.

-It is important to note that high PF values have not been observed in the optimal solutions, which are predominantly found in anisotropic structures, such as the `Columnar'-type demonstrated in the experimental validation shown in Fig.~\ref{fig:PET-G experimental validation}.
-Moreover, the optimal designs predominantly feature anisotropic structures, particularly those oriented perpendicular to the crushing direction such as `Lamellar'-type, as well as structures with mixed geometries that lack distinct characteristics or any correlation with conical angles.
-These are examples of bending-dominated structures, where loads are primarily resisted through bending and flexural mechanisms.
-While these structures tend to have lower stiffness and strength due to localised deformations that can lead to early failure through buckling or yielding, the bending mechanisms enable stress distribution across the structure.
-This allows the load to be spread over a larger area as the structure deforms more easily, effectively delaying catastrophic failure, which results in such structures having higher EA.
-It should also be noted that these solutions were deemed to not have undergone densification, which is also evident in the F-D curves of the selected cases.
+For instance, the reduction in normalised PF for the optimal points, such as the purple diamond (optimal point 4), corresponds to a decrease from 0.19 to 0.17, which translates to an approximate reduction in peak force of 1,610 N when normalised by the peak force of 80,476 N from compressing a cube of size $40 \times 40 \times 40\ \text{mm}^3$.
+Even small reductions in normalised PF can have meaningful implications, particularly in applications where performance or safety is sensitive to force thresholds.
+For example, in structural or collision scenarios, lower PF values can reduce material stress, enhance energy dissipation, and improve durability or safety.
+While the magnitude of the reduction may seem modest, such improvements often contribute to achieving more optimal designs or meeting stringent performance criteria.
+This highlights the value of even incremental advancements achieved through optimisation.